It’s become predictable: every year or so there is a flurry of commentary about the decline or end of blogging.

 —How Do You Add Value?
 Some blogs attempt to add value by commenting on breaking news.
 This was Andrew Sullivan’s approach.

 Circumstances are evolving rapidly, though.
-When Sullivan pioneered an independent blogging site fifteen years ago, traditional media sources were not nearly as invested in blogging as they are today.
+When Sullivan pioneered an independent blogging site in the early aughts, traditional media sources were not nearly as invested in blogging as they are today.
 Now one can get live-blogging or rapid responses from established voices on various platforms.
-The bar has been raised considerably for individual voices.
+The bar has been raised considerably.

 Some outstanding bloggers publish on longer schedules.
 Some are weekly, monthly, or when the muse strikes and the audience is judged ready.